input-output-hk/voting-tools/README.md

 > :information_source: For details on delegation refer to [CIP 36](https://cips.cardano.org/cips/cip36/).

+### Registration of Stake Address

+To associate value with your registration, you'll need to follow [these]( https://developers.cardano.org/docs/stake-pool-course/handbook/register-stake-keys/) instructions to register your stake address.

 ### Submission of vote registration

 Next, we need to add this transaction metadata to a transaction and submit it to the chain.